Arc diagrams on 3-manifold spines: Arc presentations of links

 \begin{definition} A {\it monotonic clearing} of a face $F$ is a sequence of Clearing moves that removes all of the crossings of the tangle diagram $T$ on $F$.
 A monotonic clearing for $L$ is a sequence of Clearing moves that removes all crossings of $L$. \end{definition}

-Next, we show that monotonic clearings are in bijection with certain collections of sub-forests of the face graphs $\Gamma(T,F)$.
+Next, we show that monotonic clearings are in bijection with certain collections of forest subgraphs of the face graphs $\Gamma(T,F)$.

-\begin{definition} A subforest $S$ of $\Gamma(T,F)$, along with a total ordering $<$ on its edges, is called a {\em clearing forest} for $F$ if it satisfies the following conditions: \begin{enumerate} \item $S$ spans all vertices of $\Gamma(T,F)$. \item Each connected component of $S$ is a tree where exactly one leaf is a univalent vertex of $\Gamma(T,F)$; we call this distinguished vertex the {\em root}. \item If $e$ and $f$ are two edges in the same connected component of $S$ and the path from $e$ to the root goes through $f$, then $f<e$; we call such a total order {\em admissible}. \end{enumerate} It follows from Property~\ref{itm:root} that each connected component of $S$ has a unique orientation towards the root.
+\begin{definition} Let $S$ be a subgraph of $\Gamma(T,F)$, such that $S$ is a forest.
+We call $S$, along with a total ordering $<$ on its edges, a {\em clearing forest} for $F$ if it satisfies the following conditions: \begin{enumerate} \item $S$ spans all vertices of $\Gamma(T,F)$. \item Each connected component of $S$ is a tree where exactly one leaf is a univalent vertex of $\Gamma(T,F)$; we call this distinguished vertex the {\em root}. \item If $e$ and $f$ are two edges in the same connected component of $S$ and the path from $e$ to the root goes through $f$, then $f<e$; we call such a total order {\em admissible}. \end{enumerate} It follows from Property~\ref{itm:root} that each connected component of $S$ has a unique orientation towards the root.
 With this orientation, each four-valent vertex of $T$ is incident to a unique outgoing edge of $S$; we call this the {\em clearing direction} for the vertex.

 Denote the faces of $\Sigma$ by $F_1,\ldots,F_m$.
 A {\it clearing forest} for a generic link diagram is a collection $\mathbb{S}=\cup S_i$ where $S_i$ is a clearing forest for $F_i$ and there is a total ordering $<$ on the edges of $\mathbb{S}$ that induces the admissible ordering on each $S_i$.
 Edges of $\mathbb{S}$ are oriented by their orientations towards the face boundary as edges of $S_i$. \end{definition}